Duy-Thanh/gcc-opt-viewer/README.md

 ```
 python.exe opt-viewer.py
 ```

-- Compile your code with GCC compiler option `-fsave-optimization-record`

 - Use `-h` for showing help, which contains informations will help you using this tool:
 ```